kehantan/labbook/docs/assays/mtt.rst

 ---------
 #.
 Prepare different concentration of compound by diluting the compound in complete DMEM.

     Prepare 600 uL, 100 uL for each well, total of 5 well per concentration.
+Prepare slightly extra volume to compansate different handling error.

 #.
-Remove media from 96 well plate.
+Remove media from 96 well plate with multichannel micropipette.
 #.
 Dispense 100 uL of complete DMEM in blank and control wells.
 #.
 Dispense 100 uL of compound diluted in complete DMEM into respective wells.
 #.
 Incubate for 48 hrs.